 Bill Ward joined St. Mary’s sailing in the Fall of 2006, this will be his 17th season with the Seahawks.

-In 15 years of collegiate coaching, Ward has coached teams that have won seven National Championships and amassed twenty-seven podium (top 3) finishes at National Championship Regattas.
+In 15 years of collegiate coaching, Ward has coached teams that have won seven National Championships and amassed twenty-eight podium (top 3) finishes at National Championship Regattas.
 At Team Race Nationals, Ward’s teams have finished in the top 3 in eight of the last ten years ( 3 -1sts, 4 – 2nds, 1 -3rd).